Peer Review and Editorial Board

 Technical Review of Manuscript

 In August 2007 all of the technical articles were reviewed for accuracy by Paul Siefried, Joe Grubaugh, and Sigrun Seifert.
-Editing is being finalized in accordance with their queries and comments.
+Editing was finalized in accordance with their queries and comments.
+Throughout the editorial process, Robert L. Barclay reviewed conservation and materials articles for technical accuracy.

 Notes on Editorial Board Members